-Orange Basin, Hard Choices: Ports, Local Content, And Permitting In A Pre-Final Investment Decision (FID) Year (By Tom Alweendo)
+Orange Basin, Hard Choices: Ports, Local Content, and Permitting in a Pre-Final Investment Decision (FID) Year (By Tom Alweendo)

 Capital is watching our signal.
 Galp is marketing a 40% stake in Mopane and aims to finalise a partnership by year-end.
 That is both validation and a reminder that portfolios rotate fast.
 Clear, credible delivery on ports, local content and permitting reduces the country risk premium investors price into Orange Basin projects.
 Drift raises it.

 Mind the base rates.
 The International Energy Agency estimates that, in recent years, new conventional upstream projects have taken close to 20 years on average from licence award to first production, with five years to discovery, around eight for appraisal and approval, and six for construction.
 There are quicker tie-back exceptions, but new hubs rarely sprint.
 Our ambition should be disciplined: build only what is needed for appraisal and early development now; leave option value for scale-up post-FID.
-That respects our constraints-people, cash, clock, and complexity-and avoids the“risk of ruin” that comes with over-build.
+That respects our constrain—s—people, cash, clock, and comple—ity—and avoid“ the “risk”of ruin” that comes with over-build.

 Macroeconomics reinforce the case for restraint with focus.
 Government has just trimmed the 2025 growth forecast to 3.3%, down from 4.5% in March.
 In that context, the Orange Basin is not a silver bullet; it is a credibility test.
 Deliver a few visible, bankable steps in the next six to nine months and we convert promise into jobs and tax.
 Miss them and scepticism about execution grows, raising costs for everyone.